wiseleaf23/microsoft-device-management/Microsoft Office client apps/Default file format.md

 # Configure Default File Format for the Business versions of the Office client apps
+More information on the default file format for Office: https://docs.microsoft.com/en-us/deployoffice/default-file-format-oct

 >I have not tested this yet